BabyBG/Chess/README.md

 To do:

 - Rework enPassant to reduce extraneous calculations.
 Go through each mention of 'enPassant' for compliance
-- Possible rework of movement.js to reduce memory usage - it is both large and called often.
-Considering arrays of data holding positions and respective possible moves instead of actively calculating moves each time.
 - Create 'if' condition when CPU player generating likely opponent's moves that deletes any moves that have an immediately negative material outcome > 20 (eg rook takes pawn, rook taken by bishop).
 - Add movement indicator arrow or in someway animate when a piece is moving across the board
 - Add movement sound/check notification sound